David Leslie (rugby union)

 David Leslie (born 14 April 1952) is a former Scotland international rugby union player.
-He usually played at number eight, but occasionally at flanker.
+He usually played at number eight, but occasionally as flanker.
 He played for Scotland 32 times between 1975 and 1985.

 Rugby Union career

 Amateur career

 Leslie went to school at High School of Dundee and Glenalmond College.
 He went on to play for Dundee HSFP.

 Leslie then played for Gala, which he captained.

 Provincial career

 Leslie played for North and Midlands.
 He was part of the North and Midlands side that shared the Scottish Inter-District Championship (with Glasgow District) in 1974–75 season.

-Leslie started the trial match of 11 January 1975 in the Scotland Possibles side.
-A strange match; it was split into 3 thirds of 30 minutes each; and the total playing time went to 100 minutes when summing when each third went dead.
-The Possibles raced into an early commanding lead but personnel movements saw the Scotland Probables side come back into the match.
-One of those personnel movements was the promotion of Leslie into the Probables side in the second third, with the Glasgow Herald noting that he had an excellent game throughout.
+Leslie played in the trial match of 11 January 1975 in the Scotland Possibles side.
+It was a strange match.
+It was split into 3 thirds of 30 minutes each.
+Total playing time was 100 minutes with extra time when each third reached full time.
+The Possibles raced into an early commanding lead, but player shifts saw the Scotland Probables side come back into the match.
+One of those player shifts was putting Leslie into the Probables side in the second third, with the Glasgow Herald noting that he had an excellent game throughout.
 Although the Probables eventually took a one-point lead in the match, the Possibles fought back at the end to win.